June 3, 2022

-I have wanted to try this place.
-After all, they have an awesome Instagram account that makes me want to eat that ramen.
+I have wanted to try this place for months After all, they have an awesome Instagram account that makes me want to eat that ramen.
 However, I avoid this area of Fort Collins now that I am over 30.
 Indeed, I am over 40.

 I associate this part of Fort Collins with college students and difficult parking.
 Turns out that I was wrong about parking.
 The key to easy parking is to find space on Remington Street, where spots are plentiful.
 It’s a short walk to West Laurel Street.
 Cross College Avenue and you’re there.
 It’s actually rather easy.

 Years ago, I had a discussion with a food blogger about ambiance.
 She said she did not let the ambiance or overall experience affect her review of a restaurant’s food.
 I am not that kind of blogger.